EpicureanHeron/ClassActivities/README.md

 split the array in half, see if the index at that halfway part is greater than or less than, then depending on the results, split the 1/2 into another 1/2 by selecting the middle index

+#10/04/2018

+## SEO Notes

+### Guidelines
+* Content is king
+* keywords in titles, headers, body
+    * Unique and relevant
+* Links
+    * Internal normalcy
+    * External popularity
+* Write and submit sitemap
+* Avoid bad feedback, don't spam and add a robot metatag to non-landing pages

+## Algorithm pt 2

+Selection Sort

+# 10/06/2018 Algorithms

+## Book Recommendations

+Read this cover to cover: Pragmatic Programmer

+GOod reference book: Clean Code

+## EFficiency

+* More steps, less effecient

+* Less Steps, more effecient

+Nesting for loops are bad for effeciency, makes it exponentially slower